Melanie Lynskey's Success and Achievements in Timeline

 In October 2009, Melanie Lynskey was presented with a Spotlight Award at the Hollywood Film Festival.

 In April 2014, Melanie Lynskey was named an Emerging Master honouree at the RiverRun International Film Festival.
-That year, she starred in 'Happy Christmas', had a supporting role in 'They Came Together', played female leads in 'We'll Never Have Paris' and 'Goodbye to All That', and voiced Beatrice in 'Over the Garden Wall'.
+Also in 2014, she starred in 'Happy Christmas' as Kelly, a novelist who finds her passion rekindled.
+She also had roles in 'They Came Together', 'We'll Never Have Paris', and 'Goodbye to All That', and voiced Beatrice in 'Over the Garden Wall'.

 In 2017, Melanie Lynskey served on the jury for the U.S. Narrative Competition at the Tribeca Festival.